apify/apify-docs/docs/crawling_basics/finding_links.md

 ---
 title: Finding links
-description: Learn what a link looks like in HTML and how to collect their URLs using both DevTools and Node.js.
+description: Learn what a link looks like in HTML and how to find and collect their URLs when web scraping using both DevTools and Node.js.
 menuWeight: 21.2
-category: web scraping academy
 paths:
 - crawling-basics/finding-links
 ---